Windows XP end of support date is April 8, 2014

 Yes, for now I do still do minor repair of Windows XP computers.
 Small fixes and tune-ups are still being performed routinely but if there is a major problem like a hard drive that’s failed or motherboard that’s gone bad then it becomes evident that it is more cost effective to replace the computer rather than fix it.
 Here at Mike’s Computer repair, we service and sell computers.
 So whatever the decision is, repair or replace, we have a solution readily available.

 We are the only computer repair business on the North Coast with two locations to serve you.
 We sell and fix computers.
-Mike and Shaun are qualified to meet your computer service needs.
+Mike, Shaun, Zachary, and Wayne are qualified to meet your computer service needs.
 The Washington service area is Long Beach Peninsula, Long Beach, Ocean Park, Ilwaco, Seaview, Chinook, Surfside, Oysterville, Klipsan Beach, Nahcotta, and Naselle.
 Mike's Seaside Oregon Computer store serves Astoria, Warrenton, Gearhart, Seaside, and Cannon Beach.
 Contact us for an appointment.